tarwn/lessthandot-hugo/blogs/content/posts/2016-07-11-the-standing-desk.md

   - Uncategorized

 ---
-I hear that, “Sitting is the new smoking.”
+I hear that, "Sitting is the new smoking."
 We're supposed to stand more often, walk more often, move more often.
 I'm an active person (running and biking regularly) – but not while working.
 After using the same basic desk (not designed for office work) for several years, I decided to purchase a desk meant for someone who is on the computer all day.

 Coworkers recommended [The Human Solution][1]'s [UPLIFT Desk][2].
 With a wide variety of options for the frame, the top, and the accessories, along with a decent warranty, free shipping, and reasonable pricing, here is the setup I picked.

-I chose the [UPLIFT Stand Up Desk with 1” Thick Bamboo Top][3].
+I chose the [UPLIFT Stand Up Desk with 1" Thick Bamboo Top][3].
 I really, really wanted a [reclaimed wood top][4] – how gorgeous are those?
 How trendy?
 But...how expensive?!

-My desktop is rectangular, 30” x 60”.
+My desktop is rectangular, 30" x 60".
 It's so big!
 I have room for two laptops with docks, their accessories, piles of books, and room to spare when need to read or write.

 I picked a white C-frame.
 I like the clean look, and there is extra room for mounting a keyboard tray underneath.
 I'll come back to that thought later.